 The Project's Lease Boundary (i.e., the extent of parcels in which the Applicant has executed a lease to construct Turbines, the solar array, and associated facilities) encompasses approximately 72,428 acres.
 The Project's Wind Energy Micrositing Corridor encompasses 11,850 acres and consists of the area in which the Turbines and supporting facilities would be sited during the final design.
 The Solar Siting Areas (which consist of the three areas under consideration for siting of the proposed solar arrays during the final design) encompass 10,755 acres located within the Project Lease Boundary.
-The Micrositing Corridor and the Solar Siting Areas are larger than the Project's final footprint to allow minor rerouting to optimize the design and to avoid resources that may be discovered during the final design and pre-construction process.
+The Micrositing Corridor and the Solar Siting Areas are large enough to enable minor rerouting to optimize the design and to avoid resources that may be discovered during the final design and pre-construction process.